 BMO provides a broad range of credit and non-credit products and services directly and through Canadian and non-Canadian subsidiaries, offices and branches.
-As at October 31, 2010, BMO had approximately 38,000 full-time equivalent employees, maintained approximately 1,230 bank branches in Canada and the United States and operated internationally in major financial markets and trading areas through our offices in eight other countries, including the United States.
-Harris Financial Corp. ("Harris"), based in Chicago and wholly-owned by Bank of Montreal, operates primarily through its indirect subsidiary Harris N.A., which provides banking, financing, investing and cash management services in select markets in the U.S. Midwest.
+As at October 31, 2011, BMO had more than 12 million customers, approximately 47,000 full-time equivalent employees, maintained approximately 1,600 bank branches in Canada and the United States and operated internationally in major financial markets and trading areas through our offices in 24 other jurisdictions, including the United States.
+BMO Financial Corp. ("BMO Harris") (formerly Harris Financial Corp.), based in Chicago and wholly-owned by Bank of Montreal, operates primarily through its indirect subsidiary BMO Harris Bank N.A., which provides banking, financing, investing and cash management services in select markets in the U.S. Midwest.
 BMO provides a full range of investment dealer services through the BMO Nesbitt Burns group of companies, which include BMO Nesbitt Burns Inc., a major fully-integrated Canadian investment dealer in which Bank of Montreal owns 100 percent of the voting shares, and BMO Capital Markets Corp., Bank of Montreal's wholly-owned registered securities dealer in the United States.

-BMO operates through three operating groups: Personal and Commercial Banking ("P&C") comprised of P&C Canada and P&C U.S.; Private Client Group ("PCG"); and BMO Capital Markets.
+BMO conducts business through three operating groups: Personal and Commercial Banking ("P&C") comprised of P&C Canada and P&C U.S.; Private Client Group ("PCG"); and BMO Capital Markets.
 P&C Canada operates across Canada, offering banking, financing, and investing solutions as well as card and payment services.
-Operating predominately in the greater-Chicago area under the Harris brand, P&C U.S. provides personal and business clients with banking, lending, investing and financial planning services.
-PCG offers wealth management products and solutions across North America, including full-service investing, private banking, online brokerage and investment management services through BMO Bank of Montreal, BMO Nesbitt Burns®\, BMO InvestorLine®, BMO Guardian, Jones Heward Investment Counsel, HIM Monegy®\, BMO Harris Private Banking, Harris Private Bank, Harris Investment Management, and Pyrford International, based in the United Kingdom, as well as insurance products and solutions through BMO Life Assurance in Canada.
-BMO Capital Markets, our investment and corporate banking group, provides a broad range of capital markets solutions to corporate, institutional, and government clients in Canada, the United States, Europe, Asia and Australia.
+Operating predominately in the U.S. Midwest under the BMO Harris brand, P&C U.S. provides personal and business clients with banking, lending, investing and financial planning services.
+PCG, BMO's wealth management business, serves a full range of client segments from mainstream to ultra-high net worth and institutional, with a broad offering of wealth management products and solutions including insurance products.
+PCG operates in both Canada and the United States as well as in Asia and Europe.
+BMO Capital Markets provides capital raising, investing, advisory, treasury and research services to corporate, institutional, and government clients in Canada, the United States, South America, Europe, Asia and Australia.
 Our Corporate Services group, which includes Technology and Operations, provides risk management, information technology and other corporate services to the three operating groups.

-For additional information regarding BMO's businesses, see pages 28 and 42 to 58 of the 2010 MD&A and Note 26 to the 2010 Financial Statements, which pages and Note are incorporated herein by reference.
+For additional information regarding BMO's businesses, see pages 27 to 29 and 44 to 59 of the 2011 MD&A and Note 26 to the 2011 Financial Statements, which pages and Note are incorporated herein by reference.